Athletics, dance & sports champions

 Winning groups or institutions:

 1973 Be’er-Sheva‘s E. Levant Chess Center, founded by Eliyahu Levant, a.k.a.
 “Mr. Chess” (1928-2017), is famous in all the international chess circles for having the second-highest rate of Grand Masters per capita in a city in the World (9 and counting…)–as a longstanding chess superpower.
 The players’ ages range from 4-90 (and they play in 42 competitive groups).
-In 2017, the Be’er-Sheva Club won its 3rd consecutive National Championship and Nissim Ilyagoyev (b.2001-) became the Israel National Champion up to age 16.
-As of January 2018, Be’er-Sheva remains well-represented by the promising, young grandmaster Maxim Rodshtein (b.1989-), currently ranked no.2 in Israel (after participating in two Israeli teams that brought back international Olympic gold medals) and he is ranked no.50 for his strength in the FIDE International Chess Ranking.
-In this predominantly male sport, Be’er-Sheva currently has 3 women chess champions competing around the World: Ilana David (b.1961-), Israel’s 1980 Women’s Champion; Aleksandra Aleksandrova (b.1973-); and Alexandra Simchayev (b.2005-).
+In this predominantly male sport, Be’er-Sheva currently has 3 women World Chess Champions competing locally and internationally: Ilana David (b.1961-); Aleksandra Aleksandrova (b.1973-); and Alexandra Simchayev (b.2005-) and in 2022, Yuliya Shvayger (b.1994-) became the Israeli National Champion.
+In 2023, the Be’er-Sheva Club won the National Championships for the third year in a row.

 1991 Esterika Nagid, a successful Be’ershevan talent scout, initiated the Annual Be’er-Sheva and the Negev Beauty Pageants that provide Be’er-Sheva‘s official candidates for the Annual Miss Israel Beauty Pageant.
 From among those chosen representatives have come, thus far, 3 Miss Israels: Nicole Halperin (1989); Mor Maman (2014); Ma’ayan Keren (2015); also, in 1992, Sarit Afangar was chosen as the 2nd Runner-Up.
 Thus far, there have also been 5 more Miss Israels who were born in Be’er-Sheva and made us equally proud: the late Nili Drucker-Sasson, also known as “the Brooke Shields of Israel” (1986); Ravit Asaf (1992, who also reached the final round in the Miss World Contest and now manages her personal School of Cosmetics and Fashion in Be’er-Sheva); Miri Bohdana (1995, who also reached the final round in the Miss World Contest); Mirit Greenberg (1997); and Nirit Bakshi (2000).
 In 1995, Nagid also started the first annual contest especially for beautiful heavy women (weighting 80-120 kgs = ca.176-ca.265 lbs), entitled: Israel’s Miss Fat and Beautiful Pageant, breaking all the stigmas and conventions; and then she went on to hold two more such contests: The Married Beauty Pageant and The Senior Beauty Pageant, as well.